chapel-lang/chapel-blog/content/posts/transformer-part1/index.md

     inputGradient[i] = if input[i] >= 0 then outputGradient[i] else 0.0:real(32);
 }
 ```
-The problem is that the compiler refused to vectorize and unroll this loop.
-This was solved by seperating the loop into two sections:
+The problem was that the compiler refused to use a vectorized `movemask` operation.
+This was resolved by splitting the loop into two sections:
 ```Chapel
 for i in D {
     outputGradient[i] = if input[i] >= 0 then outputGradient[i] else 0.0:real(32);
 }
 Copy(0,0,D.size,outputGradient,inputGradient);
 ```
+Having completed this project, I reported it and discussed it on [GitHub Issue](https://github.com/chapel-lang/chapel/issues/28040).
+In short, this represents a missed optimization opportunity for the ternary operator.
+The compiler could have detected the pattern and chosen a compare-and-jump implementation instead of a vectorized `movemask` or compare-and-bitwise-AND operation.
+Instead, it chose compare-and-jump, which not only fails to exploit parallelism but also introduces branch misprediction.
+This is likely due to the overhead of Chapel arrays’ metadata, which interferes with the compiler’s pattern detection.

 Chapel also got better performance than C++ in the forward pass of this layer.
 The compiled code is almost the same, with the same vectorizing and loop unrolling degree; the difference is that Chapel did the load, max, and store operations separately, while C++ merges the load and max oprations into one instruction.
 ```asm